-The total value of fixed assets of the Group decreased slightly to EUR 6,359 million as at 31 December 2021.
+The total value of fixed assets of the Group increased slightly to EUR 6,553 million as at 31 December 2022.

-Tangible assets reached a net book value of EUR 2,589 million, with additions from continued investment in the development of the telecommunications infrastructure across all segments, offset by depreciation charges and the disposal of Montenegro operations.
+Tangible assets reached a net book value of EUR 2,722 million, with additions from continued investment in the development of the telecommunications infrastructure across all segments, offset by depreciation charges.

-Intangible assets and goodwill reached a net book value of EUR 3,128 million with additions mainly from own software development and acquisition of spectrum licences, offset by amortisation charges and the disposal of Montenegro operations.
+Intangible assets and goodwill reached a net book value of EUR 3,148 million with additions mainly from own software development and acquisition of spectrum licences, offset by amortisation charges.

-Right-of-use assets recorded at a net book value of EUR 480 million represent mainly the value of real estate leases for mobile sites, office and technology buildings with network installations.
+Right-of-use assets recorded at a net book value of EUR 479 million represent mainly the value of real estate leases for mobile sites, office and technology buildings with network installations.

-For detailed information, see Notes E.7 and E.8 of the accompanying consolidated financial statements.
+For detailed information, see Notes E.6 and E.7 of the accompanying consolidated financial statements.